Greystones A.F.C.: Early years

 The club initially moved around Greystones, even playing in Delgany at one point, before settling on their home ground of Archfield in 1936.
 In 1947, the club joined the newly formed Wicklow League.
 Their club colours were red with a black and white trim.
 However, the 1960s brought a period of decline and the club nearly folded.
 Volunteers Pat Smith and Willie Wall kept the club alive, helping it grow again throughout the 1970s and 80s.
-In 1993, Greystones AFC entered the Leinster Senior League Major Sunday Division and, from there, climbed through the ranks.
+In 1993, Greystones A.F.C. entered the Leinster Senior League Major Sunday Division and, from there, climbed through the ranks.

 Later years

 In 2000, the club won a treble of the George Moore Cup, the Finches Gilligan Cup and Division 1A of the Leinster Senior League.
 Greystones was also named the league’s 'Most Progressive Club' for the 2000–01 season.

 The club made it to the second round of the FAI Cup in 2002, where they were drawn at home to Sligo Rovers.
 Despite a defensive performance that drew praise, Greystones lost the match 1–0.

 In May 2005, the club won promotion to the Leinster Senior League's top division, the Senior Division.
 After finishing sixth in the league, a major milestone came in 2006 when the club won the Metropolitan Cup.

 In 2011, Greystones reached the third round of the FAI Cup, where they were drawn against League of Ireland side Shelbourne.
 An attendance of 600 at the Carlisle Grounds saw Shelbourne win the match 3–1.
+Greystones returned to the top division of the Leinster Senior League for the 2014–15 season and finished eleventh, one place above the relegation spots.

 Before the merger, the club had two teams; one that played in the Sunday Senior 1 division of the Leinster Senior League and the other in the Saturday Major 1 division of the Leinster Senior League.